CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-08.md

     >**Note**: The output you receive might differ on your system, but it must follow this format for the subsequent steps to proceed.

-9. Navigate back to the **Terminal** in VS Code and stop the terminal by pressing **Ctrl + C** on the keyboard.
+9. Navigate back to the **terminal** in VS Code and stop the terminal by pressing **Ctrl + C** on the keyboard.

 ### Task 2: Integrate Azure Cognitive Search with your Application

 In this task, you will configure Azure Storage and AI Search services, update credentials in the `secrets.env` file, and run the HR Copilot application locally using Streamlit.
-You will test the application by querying employee data and verify its integration with Azure services.
-Troubleshooting steps will include installing required packages to ensure smooth functionality.
+You will test the application by querying employee data and verifying its integration with Azure services.
+Troubleshooting steps will include installing the required packages to ensure smooth functionality.

-1. Navigate back to the **Azure Portal**, start by searching for **Storage accounts** in the search bar at the top of the page.
+1. Navigate back to the **Azure Portal.** Start by searching for **Storage accounts** in the search bar at the top of the page.
 Click on the **Storage accounts** option from the search results.

     ![](../media/img74.png)